eugeniaguerrero/CV/README.md

 ## Eugenia Guerrero
 [Skills](#skills) | [Projects](#projects)  | [Education](#education) | [Experience](#experience) | [Languages](#languages)

-I am a full-stack developer with an interest in Ruby, hardware, and agile methodologies.
+I am a full-stack developer with an interest in back-end roles.
+I'm interested in Machine Learning, hardware, and agile methodologies.

 I have practical experience in research and finance.
-Previous personal and professional experiences have highlighted the differing powerful applications of software, encouraging me to dedicate myself to software development.
-I'm looking for a role as a Junior Full-Stack Developer, which would build on my existing skills and knowledge base whilst challenging me on a day-to-day basis.
+Previous personal and professional experiences have highlighted the differing powerful applications of software, encouraging me to dedicate myself to software enginerring.
+I'm currently doing an MSc in Computing Science at Imperial, which is an intense course that I feel will make me a more informed, more conscientious software engineer.

 ## Skills
 - I have previous experience working in teams of all sizes, whether in a professional or sports setting.
-Pairing and working in teams throughout the past three months has built upon and enhanced my capacity to understand the needs of a prospective client and work in an agile manner to deliver the optimal outcome for both the client and the business.
+Pairing and working in teams throughout past tasks and in my last software development role has built upon and enhanced my capacity to understand the needs of a prospective client and work in an agile manner to deliver the optimal outcome for both the client and the business.

 - I am an effective communicator, whether it be with a pair partner or in a group setting.
 This is due to both professional and personal experiences highlighting the importance of communication.
 I rowed for three years at university, during which I was a coxswain for the men's squad, a position where effective and concise communication and unity meant the difference between coming together as a team or splintering apart.
 Seeing the impact that communication had on the team heightened my interest towards giving and receiving feedback, which is something that I've integrated on a daily basis since then.